krasserm/fairseq-image-captioning/README.md

 ```
 python generate.py \
   --user-dir task \
   --features obj \
   --tokenizer moses \
   --bpe subword_nmt \
   --bpe-codes output/codes.txt \
---beam 3 \
+  --beam 5 \
   --split test \
---path .checkpoints/checkpoint_best.pt \
+  --path .checkpoints-scst/checkpoint24.pt \
   --input output/test-ids.txt \
   --output output/test-predictions.json
 ```

-This example uses the best checkpoint from a training run (`--path .checkpoints/checkpoint_best.pt`).
-To generate captions with a pre-trained baseline model download checkpoint 20 to the project's root directory and use `--path checkpoint20.pt` instead.
-To generate captions with the full ensemble additionally download checkpoints 18, 19 and 21 and use `--path checkpoint18.pt:checkpoint19.pt:checkpoint20.pt:checkpoint21.pt`.
+This example uses checkpoint 24 from the SCST training run (`--path .checkpoints-scst/checkpoint24.pt`) and stores the generated captions in `output/test-predictions.json`.

 ### Calculate metrics

 Metrics can be calculated with the `score.sh` script.
-This script uses the specified reference-captions as the ground truth and evaluates the model based on the generated captions provided as a JSON file (created with the `generate.py` script).
+This script uses the specified reference captions as the ground truth and evaluates the model based on the generated captions provided as a JSON file (created with the `generate.py` script).
 The following example calculates metrics for captions contained in `output/test-predictions.json`.